junxit/us-congress-bills-114/metadata.md

 - 2015-03-13 — Placed on the Union Calendar, Calendar No. 25.
 - 2015-03-13 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-39, Part I.
 - 2015-03-13 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-39, Part I.
+- 2015-03-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-03-16 — Considered as unfinished business. (consideration: CR H1650-1651)
+- 2015-03-16 — Considered under suspension of the rules. (consideration: CR H1644-1646)
+- 2015-03-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+876.
+- 2015-03-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-03-16 — Mr. Ryan (WI) moved to suspend the rules and pass the bill, as amended.
+- 2015-03-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 115). (text: CR H1644)
+- 2015-03-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 115).(text: CR H1644)